Switch-Bros/BootSoundNX/docs/CONTRIBUTING.md

 #### Code of Conduct

-This project and everyone participating in it is governed by the [Contributor Code of Conduct](CODE_OF_CONDUCT.md).
+This project and everyone participating in it is governed by the [Contributor Covenant Code of Conduct](CODE_OF_CONDUCT.md).
 By participating, you are expected to uphold this code.
-Please report any unacceptable behavior to [TheModdersDen](https://themoddersden.com/contact/).
+Please report unacceptable behavior to [TheModdersDen](https://www.github.com/TheModdersDen).

+#### License